deviprasad80/hello-world/FAQ.md

 -------------------------------------------------------------------------------------------
 ## Q:Does FAN unit has a daemon?

-## A: Currently there is no daemon for FAN unit
+**A**: Currently there is no daemon for FAN unit

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Q:What package does SONiC use?

-## A: SONiC uses the "click Python package" in order to expose the available APIs.
+**A**: SONiC uses the "click Python package" in order to expose the available APIs.

 -------------------------------------------------------------------------------------------------------------------------------------
 ## Q:Why does an IPv6 address is assigned by default when an L2 VLAN is created?

-## A: SONiC supports IPv6 forwarding and a link local address is added by the Kernel.
+**A**: SONiC supports IPv6 forwarding and a link local address is added by the Kernel.
 When L2 VLAN is created that IP address is assigned to it by default.
    If required it can be disabled by adding a line in /etc/sysctl.conf  on switch.

    ```